PetrovicArmin/ecommerce-backend/README.md

 When in development mode, you need to update _docker-compose.yml_ file, in order to remove api and consumer services.
 They will not bother your development (with localy started api and consumer services), but will take extra space and resources - that's why it's better to update _docker compose_.

+**IMPORTANT** - when you have finished code development, you have to run __npm run build__ in order to build your .js files with typescript compiler.
+That will enable that **npm run start** within docker files in production use most recent version of your code.

 ## Production mode
 When in production mode, whole system can be started by one single command: